alttch/eva3/doc/sfa/sfa_framework.rst

             // due to invalid auth data), the user should get a login form show_login_form();
             } else {
-            // in case of another errors - try to restart framework in 3 seconds
+            // in case of other errors - try to restart framework in 3 seconds
             // and attempt to connect again
             setTimeout(eva_sfa_start, 3 * 1000);
             }